cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 For each command the Raft leader receives, it proposes a vote to the other members of the Raft group.

-Once it achieves consensus (i.e. a majority of nodes including itself acknowledge the Raft command), it is committed to the Raft leader’s Raft log, and written to RocksDB.
-The other nodes move their Raft log ahead as soon the Raft leader indicates the group reached consensus on the write.
+Once the command achieves consensus (i.e. a majority of nodes including itself acknowledge the Raft command), it is committed to the Raft leader’s Raft log and written to RocksDB.
+At the same time, the Raft leader also sends a command to all other nodes to include the command in their Raft logs.

 Once the leader commits the Raft log entry, it’s considered committed.
 At this point the value is considered written, and if another operation comes in and performs a read on RocksDB for this key, they’ll encounter this value.

-Note that this write operation creates a write intent; these writes will not be fully committed until the gateway node's `TxnCoordSender` sets the transaction record's status to `COMMITTED`.
+Note that this write operation creates a write intent; these writes will not be fully committed until the gateway node's sets the transaction record's status to `COMMITTED`.

 ## On the way back up